HOME ︎ EXHIBITION ︎ THE DOCUMENTARY ︎ OUR TREES ︎ WORKSHOPS ︎ EVENTS ︎ OUR MISSION ︎ ABOUT US ︎ PARTNERS ︎ ︎ ︎

 moringa tree

-The Moringa Tree is a symbol of resilience, regeneration, and radical care.
-Known as the “miracle tree,” moringa has been cherished for centuries for its potent medicinal properties: nourishing communities, purifying water, and healing the body.In many traditions, the moringa embodies generosity — offering its leaves, seeds, and roots freely to sustain life.
+The Moringa Tree (Moringa oleifera) is a symbol of resilience, regeneration, and radical care.
+Known as the “miracle tree,” Moringa has been cherished for centuries for its potent medicinal properties: nourishing communities, purifying water, and healing the body.
+In many traditions, the moringa embodies generosity — offering its leaves, seeds, and roots freely to sustain life.
 It reminds us that abundance can coexist with simplicity, and that healing is both a personal and collective act.

-árbol ceibo:
+árbol ceibo

-twin palms
+twin babassu palms

 walking palm

-Our Walking Palm is a tribute to the Amazon’s adaptability and resilience.
+Our Walking Palm (Socratea exorrhiza) sculpture is a tribute to the Amazon’s adaptability and resilience.
 With its stilt-like roots, this remarkable tree can “walk” toward sunlight and richer soil, slowly repositioning itself to survive and thrive.
 The walking palm is a living metaphor for adaptability in changing environments — teaching us that movement, even when slow and deliberate, can be an act of strength.
 It shows that survival is not always about staying in one place, but about sensing where life can continue and daring to move toward it.